There’s lots to think about when planning a cycling holiday, especially if it’s your first cycling trip abroad and/or you want to make it awesome!

 How many days/weeks have you got?

 It’s an obvious point, but bear in mind how long it’s going to take you to get to the destination you like the look of.
-(For those in the UK), a long-haul destination like Borneo, Japan or Colorado is quite a different matter to somewhere closer to home like Yorkshire or the Alps!
+(For those in the UK), a long-haul destination like Chile, Borneo, Japan, Colorado, Uruguay, Singapore or the Caribbean, is quite a different matter to somewhere closer to home like Yorkshire or the Alps!

 Factor in things like the time you have to arrive before a flight/ferry and transfer times at both ends to make sure you’re getting a realistic idea of the overall time it’s going to take you.